gipso/.github/profile/README.md

 Get to know us better at [each.usp.br/gipso](http://each.usp.br/gipso).

-See also other GIPSO repositories hosted by other GitHub organizations:
+See also other GIPSO repositories hosted by other organizations on GitHub:

 * [`ropensci/mctq`](https://github.com/ropensci/mctq): ☀ R package for the Munich ChronoType Questionnaire